Real Answers by Experienced Professionals.

 As you will read below, Nevis permits an LLC to be established with just one member.
 On the other end of this spectrum, there is no limit to the number of members a Nevis LLC can have.
 In addition, owner-members are not limited to individuals; they can be foundations, trusts, or even corporations.
 A Nevis LLC is also free to enter into business partnerships with other companies, own shares (in another company), real estate, bank accounts, and other tangible assets, and even be a beneficiary of trusts.
 Nevis LLC creators are given free rein in shaping the character and composition of its member base, giving them added assurance that their Nevis LLC will embody and carry out the purpose for which it has been formed.

 The provision for a single-member LLC makes setting up a Nevis LLC a simple and largely uncomplicated task.
 As with multiple-member LLCs on the island, there are no reporting, auditing, or accounting requirements for a single-member LLC.
-In addition, the owner-member still gets to enjoy the generous tax benefits and protection that Nevis trust legislation extends to all properly-established LLCs on the island.
+In addition, the owner-member still gets to enjoy the generous tax benefits.
+Plus, they can rest soundly in the protection that Nevis trust legislation extends to all properly-established LLCs on the island.

-The documents that are publicly filed to set up a Nevis LLC do not contain the names of any of the members, thus enhancing privacy.
-A Nevis LLC does not require a filing disclosure of the identities of any of its members in order to be properly established.
+The documents that are publicly filed to set up a Nevis LLC do not contain the names of any of the members.
+Thus, the arrangement enhances privacy.
+A Nevis LLC does not require a filing disclosure of the identities of any of its members.
 Any changes to the member or asset composition (such as adding or removing a member or increasing or decreasing the capital) are handled by and through the registered agent.
 There is no need to obtain the services of a nominee because member names do not appear in any part of the Articles of Organization.
 Individuals who wish to carry out a legal, ethical operation using their Nevis LLC without exposing themselves to possible future scrutiny will find that the anonymity of a Nevis LLC will help them do just that.

 Forming a Nevis LLC requires the services of a registered agent (such as our organization’s agent office in Nevis).
 This licensed person must be a Nevis resident or a legitimate business entity duly authorized to provide the entire range of trust or LLC-related services.
 Nevis LLC legislation also requires a minimum paid-in capital of $500,000 before a person or business entity can be issued a license to operate as a registered agent.
 A license is only issued after a careful and complete vetting process that tests an individual or company’s knowledge and expertise as well as personal and professional integrity.